William Strauss

-William Strauss (December 5, 1947 – December 18, 2007) was an American author, playwright, theater director, and lecturer.
-As an author, he is known for his work with Neil Howe on social generations; they created the Strauss–Howe generational theory and coined the term Millennials.
+William Strauss (December 5, 1947 – December 18, 2007) was an American author, lawyer, playwright, theater director, and lecturer.
+As an author, he is known for his work with Neil Howe on social generations.
+They created the Strauss–Howe generational theory and coined the term Millennials.
 He is also known as the co-founder and director of the satirical musical theater group the Capitol Steps, and as the co-founder of the Cappies, a critics and awards program for high school theater students.

 Early life and education

 Strauss was born in Chicago and grew up in Burlingame, California.
 He graduated from Harvard University in 1969.
 In 1973, he received a JD from Harvard Law School and a master's in public policy from Harvard Kennedy School, where he was a member of the program's first graduating class.

 Career

 After receiving his degrees, Strauss worked in Washington, D.C., as a policy aid to the Presidential Clemency Board, directing a research team writing a report on the impact of the Vietnam War on the generation that was drafted.

 In 1978, Strauss and Lawrence Baskir co-authored two books on the Vietnam War, Chance and Circumstance, and Reconciliation after Vietnam.
 Strauss later worked at the U.S. Department of Energy and as a committee staffer for U.S. Senator Charles Percy, and in 1980 he became chief counsel and staff director of the Subcommittee on Energy, Nuclear Proliferation, and Government Processes.